Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

-Center Camp can be reserved for events in half hour blocks up to 2 hours.
+Centaur Camp can be reserved for events in half hour blocks up to 2 hours.

-Center Camp Rules
+Centaur Camp Rules

 - Keep it family friendly.
 Events should be open to all burners